 Cameron said some of the claims that will be addressed in the film include: the notion that Christmas is really a church co-opting of winter solstice celebrations, that Jesus was not born on December 25, that Christmas trees are pagan and that consumerism is overshadowing the true reason for the season.

-That said, I’d love to hear Kirkie’s evidence that Jesus was born on December 25; a lot of Christians acknowledge it was extremely unlikely he was born on that day, and suppose rather that he’d been born sometime in the spring.
-There’s nothing in scripture or in any other 1st-century Christian document that suggests he was born on December 25.
+That said, I’d love to hear Kirkie’s evidence that Jesus was born on December 25; a lot of Christians acknowledge it was extremely unlikely he was born on that day, and suppose, instead, that he’d been born sometime in the spring.
+There’s nothing in scripture or in any other 1st-century Christian document that suggests he was born on or around December 25.
 So Cameron must have latched onto some astounding discovery, if he can demonstrate December 25 definitely was Jesus’ birthday.

 At any rate, another Blaze quote confirms Cameron’s paranoia: